Theresa R. Merrill, Ph.D., MT-BC, N101 Alexander, 734.487.4380, firstname.lastname@example.org

-- When available, please pick up an attendance card from a faculty greeter before the event start and return it to the faculty member after the event.
+- When available, pick up an attendance card from a faculty greeter before the start of the event and return it to the faculty member after the event.
 The faculty member will initial your card and submit it to the Music & Dance office.

 - For events without a faculty greeter, a program signed by any faculty member after the event is also acceptable.
 Be sure that both your name and student number are listed on the program and submit it to the Music & Dance office within 14 days of the event.

 - Submit your ticket stub (for ticketed events) or program (for non-ticketed events) to the Music & Dance office within 14 days of the event.
 Your applied teacher must sign programs before submitting it (Students not currently enrolled in applied music may have their program signed by any faculty member).
 Be sure that both your name and EID are listed on the ticket stub or program.

 You may check the number of events for which you have been credited on the School of Music & Dance website (emich.edu/music-dance/music/current-students/recital-credit).
 Enter your EID., click submit, and your personalized report of recital credits to date will be displayed on your screen.

 When you are ready to graduate, and your final audit is being completed, your advisor will approve your Concert and Recital Attendance requirement, and your U-achieve audit will reflect that this requirement has been met.